ParasJain0307/grpc-project/README.md

 Running the Client
     make run
-    - Menu-Driven will be open like
+    Menu-Driven will be open like.
     -Fetch User by ID
     - Fetch Users by IDs <this should be comma separated>
     - Search Users by Criteria <this should key value form refer Ex below>
     - Quit
     User can choose the option provide the info and get the desired data.
         For Search Users Input like
             - Enter search criteria (leave empty to finish):